 Thank you for your interest in the Habitat Homeownership Program.
 We believe that everyone should have a safe, decent and affordable place to call home.
 Over the past 25 years, Habitat for Humanity of Greater Charlottesville has partnered with more than 180 hard-working low-income families to achieve stability, self-sufficiency and strength through homeownership.
 We strive to build 20 homes annually, either through a rehabilitation of an existing home or a newly constructed home.
 If you or someone you know face barriers to opportunity due to inadequate housing, we invite you to learn more about our homeownership program.

 Habitat does not give away houses, but instead offers homebuyers the opportunity to earn “sweat equity” building their homes and those of neighbors.
-Utilizing volunteer labor and donations, Habitat is able to sell homes at no profit to homebuyers with a zero-percent interest loan and offer affordable monthly mortgage payments.
+Utilizing volunteer labor and donations, Habitat is able to sell homes at no profit to homebuyers with affordable monthly mortgage payments.
 In addition to an affordable mortgage, we provide holistic housing counseling and homebuyer education classes to help families build savings and improve their financial health in preparation for successful homeownership.

 Learn more about how to apply for the Habitat Homeownership program by clicking here.

 Sign up for an AIM by clicking here.

 As active partners in the journey to homeownership, eligible Habitat homebuyers are:

 Potential homebuyers may be experiencing problems with their current neighborhood such as crime or environmental hazards or live in poorly built, unhealthy, damaged or inadequate housing.
 Alternatively, they may be experiencing homelessness or housing instability, pay rent that is unaffordable (more than 50% of total monthly income) or live in overcrowded conditions.

 2. Willing to partner with Habitat